 JS I love that even though we are a medium / large corporation, it still feels small, like a family.
-I like the values the on which the company was founded and I think the leadership is second-to-none.
+I like the values on which the company was founded and I think the leadership is second to none.

 JS I love seeing other people become successful.
-I love when the Sales Team achieves their goals, I love seeing the Engineers design something super creative, I love watching Project Managers complete projects without a hitch.
+I love when members of the Sales Team achieve their goals, I love seeing the Engineers design something super creative, I love watching Project Managers complete projects without a hitch.
 And it trickles down, I love seeing someone put their kid through college and knowing we had a part of that.

 JS Oh, I know my limitations. (laughs) You don’t want me in the field.
 When I first got into the business, we wore a lot of hats.
 We had to design it, install it, service it, and sell it.
 We had to do it all and it was horrible!
-When I started this company I wanted everyone to be an expert in their role.
-Our Engineers and Project Managers are so much more detailed than I am.
+When I started this company I wanted everyone to be an expert in their role and I learned our Engineers and Project Managers are so much more detailed than I am.

 JS Well.
 I’m obviously an adrenaline junky so I would say, everyone needs to do something that they fear, just once, to try and break that fear.